 Are you wondering about who gives a wedding toast and when during the celebrations?
-Check out these links to further information for each typical toast giver.
+The following people are most likely to give toasts:

-Parents of the Bride or Groom -Typically the bride's parents will give a toast, particularly if they are hosting the wedding.
+- Parents of the Bride or Groom: Typically the bride's parents will give a toast, particularly if they are hosting the wedding.
 The groom's parents may also give a toast.

 When Do Wedding Toasts Happen?

 Consider the reception timeline when deciding when to give your speech.
 Customarily the speeches and toasts take place during the reception, during the dinner hour when everyone is seated comfortably.
 Occasionally toasts will take place during a break in dancing during the reception or near the time of the cake cutting.

 There's typically an order to keep in mind when it comes to wedding toast hierarchy, so be sure not to speak out of turn.